mydumper/mydumper/docs/files.rst

 Metadata
 --------
-When a dump is executed a file called ``.metadata`` is created in the output directory.
+When a dump is executed a file called ``metadata.partial`` is created in the output directory and is renamed to ``metadata`` when mydumper finish without error.
 This contains the start and end time of the dump as well as the master binary log positions if applicable.

 This is an example of the content of this file::